microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraScopedRoleMembership.md

 This command gets the scoped role membership from a specified administrative unit with specified scoped role membership ID.

-- `-ObjectId` Specifies the ID of an administrative unit.
+- `-AdministrativeUnitId` Specifies the ID of an administrative unit.
 - `-ScopedRoleMembershipId` Specifies a description, which you want to update.

 ### Example 2: List scoped administrators for administrative unit